Linda Barnes, Nursing Program Director

 Minimum Required Grade: C-

-Note: M 121 is the recommended math.
-Courses that substitute for M 121 can be Probability and Linear Math, Pre-calculus with Algebra, or Pre-calculus with Trig , or Calculus.
-Mathematics and Writing prerequisite coursework should have been completed no more than 10 years prior to application to any specific health professions program.
+Note: M 121 is the recommended math course.
+Courses that may substitute for M 121 are M 115, M 151, M 162, or M 171.
+Mathematics and writing prerequisite coursework should have been completed no more than 10 years prior to application to any specific health professions program.
 If mathematics and writing prerequisite coursework is greater than 10 years old, the student should take the writing and mathematics placement exams administered by the college.
-If the student places into a comparable level to the specific course in question then that course shall be accepted as a valid prerequisite for the intended program.
-If the student places below the required standard then they shall remediate as needed prior to application to the nursing program.
+If the student places into a comparable level to the specific course in question, then that course shall be accepted as a valid prerequisite for the intended program.
+If the student places below the required standard, then they shall remediate as needed prior to application to the nursing program.

 |Complete one of the following courses:||3-4|